Achievable logoAchievable logo

 The ODD is delivered

-After the new account form is completed, it’s the registered representative’s responsibility to provide the Options Disclosure Document (ODD), which is an options booklet of characteristics, risks, and benefits of options.
-If you want to see the real ODD, click the link above and download the linked PDF.
+After the new account form is completed, the registered representative must provide the Options Disclosure Document (ODD).
+The ODD is a booklet that explains the characteristics, risks, and benefits of options.
+If you want to see the actual ODD, use the link above to download the PDF.

 The ODD must be delivered to each customer at or prior to account approval.
-Any amendments made to the ODD must be delivered to existing customers by the time an options transaction related to the amendment is confirmed.
-For example, assume the ODD’s section on spread strategies is updated.
-By the time an existing customer’s spread trade is confirmed (by trade confirmation), they must receive the relevant ODD amendment(s).
+If the ODD is amended, the amendment must be delivered to existing customers by the time an options transaction related to the amendment is confirmed.
+For example, if the ODD section on spread strategies is updated, then by the time an existing customer’s spread trade is confirmed (by trade confirmation), the customer must receive the relevant ODD amendment(s).

 Options principal approves account

-After the new account form is completed, it’s forwarded to an appropriate securities principal/supervisor (Series 4 or 9/10) with oversight concerning options-related activities.
-The supervisor confirms the customer provided all legally required information on the new account form and determines the suitability of the account.
+After the new account form is completed, it’s forwarded to the appropriate securities principal/supervisor (Series 4 or 9/10) who oversees options-related activity.
+The supervisor:

-The requested suitability information (e.g., net worth, investment experience) helps the principal determine what securities and actions are appropriate for the customer given their background and financial situation.
-With this information, the principal will determine what level of options trading the investor is eligible for.
+The requested suitability information (e.g., net worth, investment experience) helps the principal determine what securities and strategies are appropriate given the customer’s background and financial situation.
+Based on that review, the principal determines what level of options trading the investor is eligible for.

-Suppose an investor lacks investing experience or doesn’t have financial resources.
-In that case, the supervisor may disapprove the account, or only allow investments in covered calls and/or long options (both have limited loss potential).
-On the other hand, suppose an investor has years of investing experience and significant financial resources.
-In this case, the supervisor may consider allowing riskier option strategies like short naked calls or short straddles (both have unlimited loss potential).
+• If an investor has years of investing experience and significant financial resources, the supervisor may consider allowing higher-risk strategies such as short naked calls or short straddles (both have unlimited loss potential).

 Sidenote